shameusburp/TinyBird_DE_Test/README.md

 This python application is a local web application that uses parquet files from the NY Taxi service, https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page

-My approach was initially to find the 90 precentile of the distance traveled for a specific month but I went a little farther by curiousity to see how Uber influenced the data.
+My approach was initially to find the 90 precentile of the distance traveled for a specific month but I went a little farther by curiousity to see how Uber influenced the data therefore the application can compare one month to another month.
 Uber started in May 2011.

+The default distance from NY Taxi is in miles.

 I used ChatGPT which suggested to use 'streamlit' for the UI and python for the application.
 The requirement was to use libraries only and not a 3rd party solution like DuckDB which is a parquet file database with SQL.